libgamera/GAMERA/docu/sphinx/source/tutorial_MartinPWN.rst

 ============================================

 Now we have learned everything that is needed for writing a real time-dependent astrophysical source model.
-In the following, the model by Martin et al. 2012 will be implemented in ``GAMERA``.
+In the following, the model by Martin et al.
+(Martin J., Torres D. F., & Rea N. 2012, MNRAS 427, 415),
+(Torres, D. F., Cillis, A., Martin, J., & de Ona Wilhelmi, E. 2014, Journal of High Energy Astrophysics, 1, 31).

+Again, ``python``-script and parameter file are located in the ``docu/tutorial/`` directory.

 In principle, the whole model-specific physics is in the function that fills the parameter lookups, and so changing this function is all that has to be changed.